DikshaGambhir97/DikshaGambhir97/README.md

 - 👋 Hi, I’m Diksha Gambhir, a Ph.D. student working in Dr. Matt Olson's lab at Texas Tech University, Texas, USA
-- 👀 I’m interested in evolutionary relationships of genus Salix
+- 👀 I’m interested in evolutionary relationships and sex determination systems in genus Salix and Populus.
 - 🌱 I’m currently learning hybridization and phylogenetic relationships in Salix
 - 📫 Reach me at diksha.gambhir@ttu.edu